-Our newest paper on PARP inhibitor toxicity has been published in Nature Communications!
+Our paper on PARP inhibitor toxicity is published in Nature Communications!
 Have a look how high-content imaging reveals the earliest cellular responses to PARP inhibition and unravels the sequence of events from PARP trapping to DNA damage, cell cycle arrest and cell death.
-Here you can access the complete article and browse through the Editors' Highlights, or read the UZH/EurekAlert public releases.
+Here you can access the complete article and browse through the Editors’ Highlights, or read the UZH/EurekAlert public releases.

 Analysis of PARP inhibitor toxicity by multidimensional fluorescence microscopy reveals mechanisms of sensitivity and resistance